iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Resolvent and Minty Paramaterization.md

 > 2. $A$ is monotone iff $T$ is firmly non-expansive.
 Which implies that it's also singled-valued.
 > 3. $A$ is max monotone iff T is firmly non-expansive and $D = \mathcal H$.

+**Proof**

+Not yet written.

+**References:**

-**References:** Prop 23.9 in Heinz's book.
+Prop 23.9 in Heinz's book.
 See the Bloyd Primer on monotone operators paper for more good info.